Jonesey13/workshop-7-test/during_workshop_7.md

 ### (Stretch goal) Create a Docker Compose file for Jenkins
 The jenkins container setup instructions [here](https://www.jenkins.io/doc/book/installing/#docker) involve running several docker commands in sequence which isn't ideal.
 Create a docker-compose file that will setup both containers and volumes by simply running `docker-compose up`.

+### (Stretch goal) Use a Single Build Agent for the Jenkins Pipeline
+Can you create a single container that can be used as the sole build agent for the entire multistage Jenkins pipeline?